peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 #### Additional Considerations

+Additional considerations for the defintion of a new top-level type include:

-* Existing wide use of an unregistered top-level type may be an indication of a need, and therefore an argument for formally defining this new top-level type.
+* Existing wide use of an unregistered top-level type may be an indication of a need, and therefore an argument for formally defining a new top-level type.

 * On the other hand, the use of unregistered top-level types is highly discouraged.